I’m a freelance consultant. I like working this

 When I’m writing I’d always prefer to work

-from my own desk, but I’ll spend as much time
+from my own desk, but I’ll spend as much

-whether developing ideas or researching
+other staff, whether developing ideas or

-information.
-I’m experienced in running
+researching information.
+I’m experienced in

-meetings and leading presentations.
-I’d like to
+running meetings and leading presentations.

-think I’m presentable myself, and personable.
+I’d like to think I’m presentable myself, and

-I have the knowledge, experience, and
+personable.
+I have the knowledge,

-intellectual rigour to command the respect of
+command the respect of senior executives.

 If possible I like to be involved at the early